d3/d3/docs/d3-color.md

 d3.color("steelblue").brighter(1) // {r: 100, g: 185.71428571428572, b: 257.14285714285717, opacity: 1}
 ```

-[Source](https://github.com/d3/d3-color/blob/main/src/color.js) · Returns a <span style="text-decoration: underline rgb(100, 186, 255) 3px;">brighter</span> copy of this color.
+[Source](https://github.com/d3/d3-color/blob/main/src/color.js) · Returns a <span style="border-bottom: solid 2px rgb(100, 186, 255);">brighter</span> copy of this color.
 If *k* is specified, it controls how much brighter the returned color should be.
 If *k* is not specified, it defaults to 1.
 The behavior of this method is dependent on the implementing color space.

 ## *color*.darker(*k*) {#color_darker}